ARTICLES - TBI

 TBI is an area I have a particular passion about.
 I have treated these injuries for over 30 years and am able to quickly resolve the issues associated with TBI.
 However, no two injuries are ever the same and it is always a process of discovery for me, to determine where the breakdown in performance has occurred.
 It is also fascinating to watch as someone comes out of the fog associated with these injuries and can engage in life again.Personally, I do not care if you suffered your injury 20 minutes ago or 20 years ago, it is possible to correct the associated problems, and do so in a way that makes others sit up and take notice.
 In many instances it only takes 2 or 3 therapy sessions and clients are ready to begin the back to work process.

 ~ Perception & Performance - an intimate dynamic

-substitute for professional advice about any person’s specific
+advice about any person’s specific circumstances, nor should

-circumstances, nor should it be used to diagnose or treat any person or
+it be used to diagnose or treat any person or condition.

 The services described on this site, along with outcomes attained and time frames required to attain them, should not be equated with any other person, service or organisation; nor should it be assumed or understood that the services, therapy or programs outlined on this website are in any way similar to those offered or provided by any other person or organisation.

 The information and resources provided on this website are for personal use only.
 If you wish to use them in any other way, express written consent from the author is required.